Kaz-bits/cuevaslab-procotols/FRET/README.md

 1. dir.fret: the directory of the FRET folder generated with the FRET.data script (string argument)
 2. format.plot: the extension of the plots.
 You can choose "pdf" or "png" (string argument)
 3. ymax_name: related to the y-axis.
-Indicates the high of the name of your construct displayed in the plot (numeric argument)
+Indicates the height of the name of your construct displayed in the plot (numeric argument)
 4. ymax_axis: indicates the maximum range of the y-axis (depends on the FRET response) (numeric argument)
 5. ymix_axis: indicates the minimum range of the y-axis (depends on the FRET response) (numeric argument)
 6. yaxis_ticks: the interval of the y-axis to show in your plot (numeric argument)
 7. bios_name: add the name of the construct in the plot.
 If you want your name, change it to FALSE (logical argument)

-All of the spectra will be saved in the PLOTS subfolder generated when you ran the FRET.data script.
+All of the spectra will be saved in the PLOTS subfolder generated when you run the FRET.data script.

 ## FRET.boxplot file
 This script is used to generate the boxplot of each construct that you read in the plate reader.
-It generates one boxplot with the biological replicates, and also will add the statistical analysis to see if each salt concentration has a significant response related to the DxAm/DxDm normalized ratio.
+It generates one boxplot with the biological replicates and also will add the statistical analysis to see if each salt concentration has a significant response related to the DxAm/DxDm normalized ratio.

 The script consists of a function called FRET.boxplot that has one necessary argument and seven